-In a 2021 Practice Resource Update, ACMG recommended to replace the phrase "expanded carrier screening" with "carrier screening" as expanded is not well defined by professional organizations.
+In a 2021 Practice Resource Update, American College of Medical Genetics and Genomines (ACMG) recommended to replace the phrase "expanded carrier screening" with "carrier screening" as expanded is not well defined by professional organizations.
 The updated guideline also recommends a multi-tiered approach to carrier screening for autosomal recessive and X-linked conditions and suggests the use of non-targeted screening panels for all pregnant individuals or those considering pregnancy.